prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-bidder.md

 - GET /del-stats-pa/api/v2/report/delivery?bidderCode=pgExample&startTime=YYYY-MM-DDT00:00:00.000Z -- this returns 5-minute aggregations for all of your line items since the specified time.
 See the [Delivery Report endpoint documentation](https://github.rp-core.com/ContainerTag/pg-del-stats-svc/blob/master-rubicon/docs/delivery_report_endpoints.md)

-### Answering General Planner Requests
+### Answering General Planner requests

-When you're ready for integration with the Host Company, you'll provide an authenticated secure endpoint that will answer requests from the Host Company's General Planner.
+When the PG Bidder is ready for integration with the Host Company, they'll provide an authenticated secure endpoint that will answer requests from the Host Company's General Planner.
 The path of this endpoint can be anything you'd like.
-You may receive these query string parameters:
+It will receive these query string parameters:

 {: .table .table-bordered .table-striped }
 | Parameter | Format | Required? | Description |